Bee & Butterfly Mix

 Bee and Butterfly mix is an amazing mix of 45 annual flowers and herbs that attract bees and butterflies into your garden.
 The seeds can be sown directly onto a well prepared seed bed and raked in.
 Alternatively if you want to be more efficient with seeds you can sow the seeds into trays or modules first.
 There is sufficient seed for 3 to 6 square metres depending on your sowing method.

 Butterflies have fascinated us for centuries – depictions of them go back to the time of the Aztecs or before.
 Their colorful presence, their association with flowers, their graceful movements, their fragile beauty, and their dancing movements with the wind have fostered a special appreciation for these insects.
-Aside from adding beauty to our lives, they play a significance role in nature as well.
-They are very important pollinators, resulting in the pollination of food for us (apples, watermelon, squash and cucumbers.
+Aside from adding beauty to our lives, they also play a significant role in nature.
+Because they are very important pollinators, resulting in the pollination of food for us (apples, watermelon, squash and cucumbers.